enricoberg/Med-Data-Hub/README.md

   ![XAMPP SCREEN](https://i.postimg.cc/zfDb5csn/xampp.png)

-I have created a sql file in the Setup Folder that you can copy-paste to create and populate the database with some trial data.
+Download this archive from [Google Drive](https://drive.google.com/file/d/13zKDxiXtFuOSTavu7llxqL5v3cl2WXGs/view?usp=sharing) I have created a sql file in the Setup Folder that you can copy-paste to create and populate the database with some demo data.
 Then you need to set up the right properties of the app.
 Extract the folder MedDataHub and save it inside C:/Program Files/ Inside the folder you will find example documents and the application.properties file.